— There are spoilers for Dangerous Games throughout.

 Games revolves around the exploits of CIA agent Daniel Espinoza, who, at the beginning, is to be found working undercover in the cartel of a stereotypically insane drug lord.
 The drug lord in question, Gabriel Cazares has — conveniently enough… — set up shop on Nublar, which, thanks to having some friends in high places, he owns, dinosaurs and all.

 When Espinoza’s cover is blown, he’s brought before Cazares, who’s turned the lobby of the Visitor Centre into a sort of makeshift throne room.
 (Because of course he has.)
 Cazares explains his motivations for having bought Nublar — he is, as we’ve heard a thousand times from a thousand villains before him, the ‘greatest predator in the world’, and so on… — before having Espinoza set loose to survive on the island with the warning that he’ll be sending his men after him in twenty-four hours.

 We’re already deep into B-movie territory by this point, but none of this is what makes Dangerous Games so ridiculous.
-That comes in the form of Dr. Frances White, predecessor to Jurassic World’s Owen Grady.
+That comes in the form of Dr. Frances White, spiritual predecessor to Jurassic World’s Owen Grady.

 Dr. White was involved in the Jurassic Park project early-on.
 Hired to study the behaviour of the animals, she discovered that the raptors form a bond with the first creature they come in contact with.
 In this case, her.
 After being assaulted by Peter Ludlow over her fundamental disagreement with how to handle the park’s dinosaurs, she took her raptors and fled into the jungle.
 Where she stayed.